-- When you're ready to defend your FINAL Dissertation: - You must submit a Request for Graduate Examination/Thesis Defense form at least 2 weeks prior to your PROPOSAL defense.
-Again, allow a 3-week window for obtaining signatures. - o You MUST follow the deadlines per the Graduate School. - Make sure you follow the Style and Policy Manual for Theses and Dissertations and the corresponding deadlines! - o Your committee must complete the Statement of Approval of the Thesis/Dissertation. - o Complete the Biosketch. - o Complete the Survey of Earned Doctorates.
+- When you're ready to defend your FINAL Dissertation: - You must submit a Request for Graduate Examination/Thesis Defense at least 2 weeks prior to your PROPOSAL defense.
+Again, allow a 3-week window for obtaining signatures. - You MUST follow the Graduation Deadlines per the Graduate School. - Make sure you follow the Style and Policy Manual for Theses and Dissertations and the corresponding deadlines! - Your committee must complete the Statement of Approval of the Thesis/Dissertation\. - o Complete the Biosketch\. (\download from Graduate School's website) - Complete the Survey of Earned Doctorates.